Senior Honors Thesis

 Disciplinary Standards

-Some departments have web pages about standards for a Senior Honors Thesis; be sure to visit your department’s website and speak with your advisor for information on these standards.
-If you are interested in seeing a completed senior thesis paper, the Honors Program Office has bound copies of previous students’ thesis work in the Washburn Observatory library — feel free to stop by and browse through some research from your discipline!
+Some departments have web pages about standards for a senior Honors thesis; be sure to visit your department’s website and speak with your advisor for information on these standards.
+If you are interested in seeing a completed senior Honors thesis paper, you have two options.
+For more recently completed theses, the L&S Honors Program has partnered with the University of Wisconsin libraries to share submitted senior Honors theses through MINDS@UW, the University of Wisconsin’s open access repository.
+Please consider exploring these theses, organized by breadth area!
+Additionally, the Honors Program Office has bound copies of previous students’ thesis work in the Washburn Observatory library — feel free to stop by and browse through some research from your discipline!

 Funding your Thesis

 Theses can be funded in several ways.
-First, the Honors Program offers funding each year; please check out our pages on Senior Honors Thesis funding for more information.
+First, the Honors Program offers funding each year; please check out the Grants and Research Support page for more information.
 Hilldale and Holstrom Undergraduate Fellowships are also available to students with at least junior standing at the time of their application.
 Hilldale fellowships provide generous research support in all disciplines, while Holstrom fellowships are awarded for research on environmental studies.
 For more information on those awards, contact the Undergraduate Academic Awards Office.
 Many departments also have funding available for theses.
-Please talk to your departmental advisor about funding opportunities if your department.
+Please talk to your departmental advisor about funding opportunities in your department.
 There may also be outside agencies that will support senior thesis research.

 Registering for Thesis Credits

-To register for Senior Honors Thesis credits, you need to contact your faculty advisor; he or she should then get in touch with the appropriate timetable representative or academic advisor who will in turn create a unique 5-digit code for the Departmental 681 course in your first semester and a second, unique code for Departmental 682 in your second semester.
-Your faculty advisor should be the faculty member listed for your Senior Honors Thesis experience.
+To register for Senior Honors Thesis credits, start by contacting your faculty advisor.
+They will coordinate with the appropriate timetable representative or academic advisor to generate a unique 5‑digit code for your Departmental 681 course in the first semester and another for Departmental 682 in the second.
+Your faculty advisor will also be listed as the instructor for your Senior Honors Thesis, ensuring your project is officially connected to the mentor guiding your work.

 Prior authorization is needed when students intend to complete either 681 or 682 while away from UW-Madison.
-Consult with the Associate Director for Academic Services if this is your intention.
+Consult with the Associate Director for Advising & Curriculum, Christine Evans (cmevans3@wisc.edu), if this is your intention.

 Writing Your Thesis